Pavel Bure: Relationships

 Five days after arriving in North America from Moscow with his father and brother on September 6, 1991, (his mother Tatiana arrived two months later), Bure married an American fashion model, later revealed to be Jayme Bohn, in a civil ceremony.
 The marriage was allegedly set up by Bure's agents as a preventative measure against deportation in the event he and the Canucks could not come to terms with a contract.
 Bure derived no immigration benefit from the marriage, which was dissolved the following year.
 Bohn became a costume designer in the film and television industry.

 After being linked to girlfriend Dahn Bryan, a model and actress, early in his NHL career, Bure shared a relationship with tennis star and fellow Russian Anna Kournikova.
 The two met in 1999 when she was still linked to Bure's former Russian teammate Sergei Fedorov.
 Bure and Kournikova were reported to have been engaged in 2000 after reporter Andrew Greven took a photo of them together in a Florida restaurant where Bure supposedly asked Kournikova to marry him.
 As the story made headlines in Russia, where they were both heavily followed in the media as celebrities, Bure and Kournikova both denied any engagement.
 Kournikova, 10 years younger than Bure, was 18 years old at the time.
 The following year, Kournikova and Fedorov were married in Moscow, though they soon divorced.

 Bure married 23-year-old model Alina Khasanova on October 10, 2009, in Moscow, with 300 guests present.
 Pravda has reported, however, that the couple, who had known each other for four years, had officially married on October 10, 2008, in Miami.
 Together they have three children: Pavel Jr., Palina and Anastasia.
 Pavel Jr. was born on April 23, 2013; Palina was born on July 20, 2015.
 Their third child, a daughter named Anastasia, was born on 28 December 2018.

 Politics

 Russian President Vladimir Putin (second from left) speaks with Bure (far right) in August 2001.

 Bure is known to have frequently played ice hockey with Russian president Vladimir Putin, but has denied having any political ambitions himself in an interview with a Swedish newspaper in 2019.

-Pavel Bure supports Russian president Vladimir Putin, joyned the PutinTeam alongside with other NHL players such as Alexander Ovechkin, Evgeni Malkin, Ilya Kovalchuk etc.